fb82/DTM/README.md

 git submodule update --init --recursive pip install -r requirements.txt
 ```
+The current requirement file has been tested on Ubuntu 24.04.

 ## Launch the demo
 To use with the base image pair example run from the terminal
 ```